conorbmurphy/galvanizereference/README.md

 ### Apache Hadoop ###

 Apache Hadoop is an open-source software framework for distributed storage and distributed processing of very large data sets on computer clusters built from commodity hardware.
 The core of Apache Hadoop consists of a storage part, known as **Hadoop Distributed File System (HDFS)**, and a processing part called **MapReduce**.
+This framework addresses both the storage and processing problems.  **MRJob** is the python package that allows you to interact with Hadoop.

+Hadoop defaults to splitting data into 64mb chunks spread across 3 machines at random.
+The NameNode is knows how to put all of these chunks back together.
+While this used to be a single point of failure, there is now at least one secondary NameNode that can be used in case the main node fails.

+MapReduce is commonly summarized by the phrase *bring the code to the data.*  MapReduce has four stages:

+1. `Mapping`: Maps a function on given nodes
+2. `Combining`: Combines results on those given nodes
+2. `Shufflesort`: Moves results between nodes
+3. `Reducing`: Reduces final result

+Use `hadoop fs -ls` to see your data.
+You can run jobs with `hs mapper_script.py reducer_script.py destination_directory`

 ---

 ### Apache Spark ###

 Apache Spark is a cluster computing platform designed to be fast and general-purpose.
-Spark extends the popular MapReduce model to efficiently sup‐port more types of computations, including interactive queries and stream processing.
+Spark extends the popular MapReduce model to efficiently support more types of computations, including interactive queries and stream processing.
 Spark is designed to cover a wide range of workloads that previously required separate distributed systems, including batch applications, iterative algorithms, interactive queries, and streaming.
 It powers multiple higher-level components specialized for various workloads, such as SQL or machine learning.
+Spark can sit on top of hadoop.

+`pyspark` allows for interaction with Spark within python.
 The Spark stack is as follows:

-* `core`: Spark Core is also home to the API that defines resilient distributed datasets (RDDs), which are Spark’s main programming abstraction.
+* `core`: Spark Core is also home to the API that defines **resilient distributed datasets (RDDs)**, which are Spark’s main programming abstraction.
 RDDs represent a collection of items distributed across many compute nodes that can be manipulated in parallel.
+RDDs are immutable.
 Spark Core provides many APIs for building and manipulating these collections.
 * `Spark SQL`: a package for working with structured data
 * `Streaming`: enables the processing of live streams of data
 * `MLlib`: common machine learning functionality designed to scale
 * `GraphX`: library for manipulating graphs
 * `Cluster managers`: Spark can run over a variety of cluster managers such as Hadoop YARN and Apache Mesos

+A **wide transformation** shuffles data across nodes while a **narrow transformation** keeps the transformation on a given node.
+Using `reduceByKey` is comparable to a shufflesort where you reduce on a node before sending data across nodes.
+When there is data loss, Spark will analyze the **Directed Acyclic Graph (DAG) ** to trace back the analysis to through its dependencies to see where a given partition was loss.
+This also allows Spark to run operations in parallel.

+**Caching** is an important tool with Spark where you can speed up your analysis by reading data out of memory instead of disk.  **Broadcast variables** allows peer-to-peer transfer to speed up transfering data across nodes.

 References
 * [RDD Tranformations](http://spark.apache.org/docs/0.7.3/api/pyspark/pyspark.rdd.RDD-class.html)